barnscott/newworkspaceshortcut-barnix.io/README.md

 # Supported Gnome versions

-This version of this extension is tested on the following Gnome releases:
-- 47
-- 46
-- 45

 See `CHANGELOG.md` to identify which versions of this extension support which versions of Gnome.

 # How to use